trusktr/geometry-interfaces/README.md

 Contributing
 ------------

-I'm building this hastily right now, to get DOMMatrix up and running.
-There's plenty of easy-pickings to improve performance of the matrix calculations...
+Disclaimer: I'm implementing these interfaces/APIs on an as-needed basis, so this project may not currently include *all* of the interfaces or APIs.

-Consider helping bring the web forward by making a pull request to add missing interfaces, APIs, or performance improvements. :]
+Consider bringing the web forward by making a pull request to add missing interfaces, APIs, or performance improvements (especially on the matrix calculations). :]